wix-incubator/corvid-types/CONTRIBUTING.md

 # Build
-The declaration files are auto generated(as there are new corvid APIs on a monthly base)
+The declaration files are auto generated(as new Corvid apis are added all the time)

 To generate the files, simply run
 `npm i && npm run build`